Last Updated on February 13, 2023.

 Active Melody (Free up to $10/mo.)

-Active Melody is a website that offers both free and premium services to their users.
+Active Melody is a website that offers both free and premium services to its users.

 As of now, it features 388 different lessons about anything guitar related, plus there is one new lesson added every single week.